junxit/us-congress-bills-110/bill.md

   >         - **(II)** any additional part of such excess amount the Secretary may find necessary to address a demonstrated need for such activities.
   >       - **(ii)** As used in clause (i), the term adjusted prior year appropriation means, with respect to a fiscal year, the amount appropriated under section 639(a) for the preceding fiscal year, adjusted to reflect the percentage change in the Consumer Price Index for All Urban Consumers (issued by the Bureau of Labor Statistics) during such preceding fiscal year.
   >     - **(B)** *Quality improvement activities* Funds reserved under this paragraph shall be used to carry out the following activities:
-  >       - **(i)** Developing and financing the salary scales and benefit standards of educational staff, family service workers, and child counselors, as described in sections 644(a) and 653, to ensure that salary levels and benefits are adequate to attract and retain qualified staff for such programs.
+  >       - **(i)** Not less than one-fourth of the amount reserved under this paragraph, to improve the compensation, salary scales, and benefit standards of educational staff, family service workers, and child counselors, as described in sections 644(a) and 653, to ensure that salary levels and benefits are adequate to attract and retain qualified staff for such programs.
   >       - **(ii)** Providing on-going professional development to teachers that improves their understanding of child development, content knowledge, and appropriate teaching strategies needed to provide effective instruction and other school readiness services in the areas of early language and literacy, early mathematics, cognitive skills, approaches to learning, creative arts, science, physical health and development, and social and emotional development.
   >       - **(iii)** Improving the qualifications and skills of educational personnel to meet the professional standards established under section 648A(a)(1), including providing assistance to complete postsecondary course work, subject to section 648A(a)(2)(D).
   >       - **(iv)** Ensuring that the physical environments of Head Start programs are conducive to providing effective program services to children and families, and are accessible to children with disabilities and other individuals with disabilities.